-For slow IV drip only. >16yrs: Intermittent infusion: 50mg every 6–8hrs (infuse over 15–20min); usual max 400mg/day.
-Continuous IV infusion, or for Zollinger-Ellison: see literature.
+For slow IV drip only. >16yrs: Intermittent infusion: 50mg every 6–8hrs (infuse over 15–20mins); usual max 400mg/day.
+Continuous IV infusion, or for Zollinger-Ellison: see full labeling.
 Renal impairment (CrCl<50mL/min): 50mg every 18–24hrs or more often if needed (intermittent only).
 Coincide a dose for end of hemodialysis.

 <1month: not recommended. ≥1month–16yrs: Treatment of duodenal ulcer: 2–4mg/kg per day in divided doses every 6–8hrs; max 50mg every 6–8hrs.